Tteokbokki

 For the pan

-• 2 spring onions, cut into 5cm batons
+• 2 spring onions, cut into 5cm pieces

 • 1 tbsp minced garlic